xoblite/xoblite-shell/README.md

 # xoblite™ / Blackbox for Windows
-This repository is currently mainly used as a public issue tracking tool etc for
+This repository is currently mainly serving as a public issue tracking tool etc for

 **xoblite™, an advanced "extended shell" for Microsoft® Windows® 10/11, part of the Blackbox for Windows family.**